Energy Production in Chemistry

 Calorimetry

-Calorimetry is a technique used to measure the heat flow in chemical reactions.
-It involves using a calorimeter, a device that measures the temperature change of a known mass of water.
+Calorimetry is a technique used to measure the heat flow (and thus enthalpy change) in chemical reactions.
+It involves using a calorimeter, a device that measures the temperature change of a known mass of a substance, often water.

 Spectrophotometry

 Spectrophotometry is a technique used to measure the absorption or emission of electromagnetic radiation by substances.
-It can be used to determine the energy levels of atoms and molecules.
+It can be used to determine the energy levels of atoms and molecules and the wavelengths of light involved in energy transitions.

 Types of Experiments